lf-lang/lingua-franca/xtext/README.md

 * Give the new a name like "test.lf" (with .lf extension).
 * IMPORTANT: A dialog appears: Do you want to convert 'test' to an Xtext Project?
 Say YES.
 * Start typing in Lingua-Franca!
+* When you save, generated code goes into ~/runtime-EclipseXtext/test (if "test" is your project name).

+## Working on the Lingua-Franca compiler (package org.icyphy.linguafranca)
+* The grammar is in src->org.icyphy->LinguaFranca.xtext
+* The code generator for the Accessor target is in src->org.icyphy.generator->AccessorGenerator.xtend
+* To add a code generator for a new target, edit src->org.icyphy.generator->LinguaFrancaGenerator.xtend